HallaSurvivor/Blog/_posts/2022-07-11-homotopy-of-homotopies.md

 Remember all those words ago in the [first post][12] of this series, I mentioned that hammock localization _works_, but feels somewhat unmotivated.
-Foreshadowing with about as much grace as a new fanfiction author, I asked if there were some more conceptual way to understand the hammock construction, which shows us "what's really going on".
+Foreshadowing with about as much grace as a young fanfiction author, I asked if there were some more conceptual way to understand the hammock construction, which shows us "what's really going on".